camunda-community-hub/camunda-platform-7-keycloak/README.md

 Keep in mind that Keycloak's `ID` is definitely unique which might not always be the case for the `email` attribute, depending on your setup.
 Email uniqueness can be configured on a per realm level depending on the setting *Login with email*.

-In case you have activated the flag `useUsernameAsCamundaUserId` the extraction in Authentication provider must be changed in a similar way and can be implemented as follows:
+In case you have activated the flag `useUsernameAsCamundaUserId` the extraction in the Authentication Provider must be changed in a similar way and can be implemented as follows:

 	// Extract username from Keycloak authentication result - which is part of the requested user info
 	@SuppressWarnings("unchecked")